eggressive/eu5-strategy-agent/eu5_agent/knowledge/mechanics/production_mechanics.md

 ### Building Subsidies

-**The country can choose to give the building Subsidies**, which will:
+The country can choose to give the building subsidies, which will:

 - Prevent firing of employees even when unprofitable
 - Maintain employment for strategic buildings
 - Cost ongoing gold to maintain